omarbenites/GeneticDesignsCode/README.md

 ### Description

-Function to compute the Elston index.
+Function to compute the North Carolina II Design.

 ### Usage